 |Dual use - the frying pans works as well in the oven as the stove top.|

-After some brooding, writing detailed pros and cons lists, and a few (or seven) phone calls to my mom, I settled primarily on cast iron for my kitchen with a few stainless copper “anchor” pieces thrown in, a few enameled cast iron dutch ovens, and even some stainless steel “clad” sauté, sauce, and stock pots for the more punishing duties – it’s not an all or nothing proposition.
+After some brooding, and plenty of research, writing detailed pros and cons lists, and a few (or seven) phone calls to my mom, I settled primarily on cast iron for my kitchen with a few stainless copper “anchor” pieces thrown in, a few enameled cast iron dutch ovens, and even some stainless steel “clad” saute, sauce, and stock pots for the more punishing duties.

 Two, copper is definitely more finicky when it comes to what can be made in it.
-If I prepare the wrong thing in cast iron, I may need to re-season it but at least I haven’t ruined the pan.
+If I prepare the wrong thing in my cast iron, I may need to re-season it, but at least I haven’t ruined the pan entirely.

 That may not be the case for you, though, and hopefully this will help you reach your own decision!